The thing underneath

 $ brew install <name>

 Install it.
-Add --caskif it's a full Mac app, not a CLI tool.
+Add --cask for a full Mac app.

 $ brew list